 - From a business perspective, administrative staff or nurses cannot communicate patient information.

 - From a treatment perspective, patient care may be delayed.

-Given the critical nature of information sharing in a hospital, the speed, quality, and consistency of your WiFi matters–which is why you need to be monitoring it.
+Given the critical nature of information sharing in a hospital, the speed, quality, and consistency of your Wi-Fi matters–which is why internet performance monitoring is key.

 For Physicians & Administrators